Tarikzmohamed/Tarikzmohamed/README.md

 - 👋 Hi, I’m @Tarikzmohamed
-- 👀 I’m interested in Embedded System design (hardware & software), and Electronics Designs (Analog, Digital, and Mixed)
+- 👀 I’m interested in Embedded System design (hardware & software), and Electronics Designs (Analog, Digital, and Mixed).
+- 👀 I have a good experience in AVR ATmega32a microcontrolle.
-- 🌱 I’m currently learning Microchip dspic30/33 series
+- 🌱 I’m currently learning Microchip dspic30/33 series.
-- 💞️ I’m looking to collaborate on any new product design with fantastic ideas
+- 💞️ I’m looking to collaborate on any new product design with fantastic ideas.

-I'm Tarik Zaki Mohamed
+- 💞️ I'm Tarik Zaki Mohamed
-an Embedded Software Engineer who loves to design electronics and write code!
+    An Embedded Software Engineer who loves to design electronics and write code!

 - 📫 How to reach me  E-mail: tarik.z.ramadan@gmail.com